luckyfrappe/groundwork/TESTING.md

 ## BUGS

-Many bugs were identified and successfully resolved throughout the development process.
+Almost all bugs were identified and successfully resolved throughout the development process.
 Here is a summary of key issues and their solutions, highlighting the problem-solving journey.

 ### Known Bugs